jManAscending/DnDHouseRules/README.md

 * True Strike: Can be cast as a Bonus Action, and affects the next attack you make before the end of your next turn.
 * Armor of Agathys: While you have the temporary HP, you also have resistance to cold damage.
 * Ceremony: Invokes a spirit quest within the target(s)' mind related to the purpose of the casting.
 The benefits of the spell only happen if this quest is successful.
 If there is a skill check involved in the casting, the skill check's results determine the difficulty of the mission.
 In addition, it is possible to use the Ceremony spell for more than just the listed uses, though the benefits (and risks) depend entirely on DM interpretation of the situation.
-* Find Familiar: Familiar can take the form of any Tiny CR 0 creature that the caster has seen before or can imagine.
+* Find Familiar: Familiar can take the form of any Tiny CR 0 creature.
 * Identify: Can identify cursed items if and only if the cursed item was enchanted with an equal or lower spell level than the one used to cast Identify.
 Ritual casting Identify makes it count as 1st level.
 * Witch Bolt: The repeat damage is scaled with higher level spell slots
 * Barkskin: Does not require concentration